Written by Tarla Makaeff

 Are you a newbie, coming into the online space, and wondering what are all these people doing online?
 How are they making money?

-I just want to go over some of the main ways that you can make money online.
+I just want to go over some of the main ways that you can make money online with a few e-business revenue model examples.
 There are several, but I'm just going to go over the main ones so you can kind of have an idea if you're looking to get into an online business of how you can actually make money online.

 The number one way, affiliate marketing, is being an affiliate of any product.
 Any major store, whether it's Target, Walmart, Best Buy, Nordstrom, Macy's, or Sephora, they all have affiliate programs.
+So affiliate marketing for fashionistas is clearly a perfect marriage.
 What you may not have been aware of is if you actually scroll to the bottom of most of these Web sites, you'll see a tab that says "affiliates," and you can be an affiliate of any company and make sales for them.

 They'll give you a specific link with like a number attached.
 So it's attached to you and identifies that it's you.
 And when somebody clicks on a link, whether you put that link at the bottom of a YouTube video, on Facebook, or wherever, and they buy something, you will be the one to make commission off that sale.
 You might wonder why would a massive company need affiliates?
 They actually use affiliates as almost a recruiting team or marketing team.
 And it's much more cost effective for them than hiring tons of people.
 Basically, people are working for them and it's very profitable for the companies.
 And that's why affiliate marketing even exists to begin with.
 It's been around for 25 years.
 So it's very viable, and I have done affiliate marketing.

 And now second, there is partnering with brands, especially on Instagram.
 You do collaborations with brands which are like ads on your Instagram posts or in your Stories.
 Usually, they're done on a post.
 And when sales are made from that, your name again is attached.
 These companies usually give the influencer a code.
-This is not something I do, but when promoting an influencer might say "I have a Fab Fit Fun box discount for you... use code 'Julie' to get 10% off."
+This is not something I do, but brand collabs for personal sytlists, for example, are ideal.
+When promoting an influencer might say "I have a Fab Fit Fun box discount for you... use code 'Julie' to get 10% off."
 And this influencer's name is obviously Julie.
 These influencers will collaborate with brands, and they'll be making profits.
 It's almost like a version of affiliate marketing.

 The next one is - and you don't really need an audience for this - but it's e-commerce.
 So what I mean is being an Amazon seller or selling items on eBay.
 You don't really need an audience for that.
 You're just using the power of the Internet.
 I actually looked into it a while ago.
 I'm going to say, if you don't like receiving tons of boxes, unpacking things, repacking things, that's something that I wouldn't recommend.
 I thought I could maybe do it, even though that's not my thing.
 I don't like having boxes in my home, and while you could hire people to do all that, that's really only when you're at a certain level and already profitable.
 People do make six figures as an Amazon seller though.